aalexand/pprof-upload/README.md

 The profiles must still be merge-compatible but will be uploaded individually such that the merge will only be done at the viewing time.
 This is rarely needed and the main benefit is the ability to use the weight filter in the profiler UI.

+Note that Stackdriver Profiler stores data for 30 days, so the profile will be gone after about a month.

 See also [Stackdriver Profiler quickstart](https://cloud.google.com/profiler/docs/quickstart) on how to enable